-Starting with LISTSERV 15.5, the SERVE command supports wildcard and date range LIST, and it can reset all entries returned by a LIST search.
+The SERVE command supports wildcard and date range LIST, and it can reset all entries returned by a LIST search.
 The updated syntax is:

-SERVE wildcard [LIST] [old\options | new\options]
+SERVE wildcard [LIST] [old_options | new_options]

 The "old options" are unchanged from before.
 The new options are: